Rescue raccoons from flooded bypass? No need, experts say

-After spotting clusters of raccoons huddled in trees above the flooded Yolo Bypass following the recent heavy rains, Heather Jorgensen took to Facebook and tried to organize a rescue mission.
+After spotting clusters of raccoons huddled in trees above the flooded Yolo Bypass after the recent heavy rains, Heather Jorgensen took to Facebook and tried to organize a rescue mission.

 She contacted an animal welfare group, which agreed to try to snare the animals.
 But the California Department of Fish and Wildlife nixed the effort, arguing it would be dangerous to both the raccoons and their rescuers.